Highport Station

 Why Recovery Fails

-Every salvage attempt on the Tombs fails for the same reason: the defensive AI systems don't recognize post-Cascade authority.
+Every salvage attempt fails for the same reason: the defensive AI systems don't recognize post-Cascade authority.
 They're still protecting ORACLE.
 They're still waiting for commands that will never come.

 Freeport AI Culture